DonAvery/customer-marketing-project/README.md

 Change into the "files" directory and run `python3 train.py`, which will create the BentoML model.

 Run `bentoml build` inside the files folder.
 Upon completetion you should see "Successfully build Bento(tag="cust_marketing_classifier:shqowjebwkeyypd2").
-The tag will actually be something different for you.conda
+The tag will actually be something different for you.

 Run `bentoml containerize <tag>` the tag will be given to you after the build.